maseratirex/Etch-a-sketch/README.md

-# odin-etch-a-sketch
+# Etch-a-Sketch
-An Etch-a-Sketch project to demonstrate competency in DOM manipulation for <a href=https://www.theodinproject.com/lessons/foundations-etch-a-sketch>The Odin Project</a>
+A quick, fun Etch-a-Sketch project to practice DOM manipulation.
+<a href="https://maseratirex.github.io/Etch-a-sketch/">Live Version</a>